 “This award provides an affirmation that the culmination of my work has made a positive impact on the lives of my students, colleagues, and research community,” Frambaugh-Kritzer said.
 “I am so grateful and honored for the recognition.”

-Director of the COE Institute for Teacher Education Secondary Program, Frambaugh-Kritzer has been with the college since 2011.
+Director of the COE School of Teacher Education Secondary Program, Frambaugh-Kritzer has been with the college since 2011.
 As an associate professor of secondary reading, her scholarly focus includes disciplinary literacies, self-study research methods in teacher education, and social justice issues in literacy education.
 Her most recent publications have been featured in Action in Teacher Education, Studying Teacher Education, Literacy Research & Instruction, The Journal of Language and Literacy Education, and Journal of Literacy Practice & Research.

 About her path to becoming an educator, Frambaugh-Kritzer explained that she admired many of her teachers from an early age and wanted to follow in their footsteps.
 After graduating from college, she taught middle school for eight years before deciding to pursue her PhD.